Hmarya01/Traffic-Driven-Service-Provisioning/README.md

 ## Python Script

 ## DNN Code Description
-It contains seven files, which are:
+It contains eight files, which are:

 * **load_txt.py** This file contains the Python script and the code creates the Abilene/Geant csv file (i.e., bit-rates along with the source nodes).